 On the north, the Badshots and the north Purcells are best accessed from the West Kootenay.

-The west and east borders are more nebulous – many of the places we go cross the watershed crests of both the Monashee and Purcell Mountains.
+The west and east borders are more nebulous – many places cross the watershed crests of both the Monashee and Purcell Mountains.
 Many access points from the “far side” are included for completeness’ sake.
 Many mountains in the south have had little mountaineering interest but are regular KMC trips and nothing has been collectively written about them before.
 Grand Forks in Boundary Country is not specifically in the West Kootenay but is in the member area of the Kootenay Mountaineering Club.

 • No publication has had both trails and climbs together in the same place.